KKogaa/dotfiles/README.md

 # Personal dotfiles and scripts
-Here are my dotfiles and scripts to easily install onto any Debian machine.
+Here are my dotfiles and scripts that can be easily installed on any Debian machine.